ExLibrisGroup/campusm-aek/exlib-form-example/readme.md

 This project shows an example of a project that can use a form and send this information to a email address that is predefined in the project.

+Please make sure before trying this you change the email address in /src/screens/main.ect on line 6

+Any other questions or feedback please let us know.

 ------------

 ## How to use this boilerplate